sparcopen/Open-Action-Kit/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [OpenCon Code of Conduct](https://github.com/sparcopen/opencon/blob/master/CODE_OF_CONDUCT.MD).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).

 ## I don't want to read this whole thing I just have a question!!!